Compassionate Representation When You Are Disabled

 The SSA may pay out Social Security Disability benefits for up to 12 months before your application if it determines you were disabled and met all requirements during that time.

-To learn more about the application process for SSDI and SSI, speak with a skilled attorney at Chisholm Law LLC.
+To learn more about the application process for SSDI and SSI, speak with a skilled attorney at the Beverly firm of Chisholm Law.
 We make it our mission to maximize your chances of success in your application so you can secure the benefits you need.
-Call our Massachusetts office at (978) 703-0700 to get started today.
+Call our Massachusetts office at 978-942-6959 or send in this email to get started today.